 The thing about resolutions is that we know how to start, we just have trouble with the finish.

-Hopefully you can use some of what helped me last year to make your resolutions stick!
+I hope these tips help you!
+Hopefully you can use some of what helped me last year to make your resolutions stick, too!